astaric/orange3/README.rst

 ----------------------

 Orange Canvas requires PyQt, which is not pip-installable in Python 3.
-You have to download and install it system-wide.
-Make sure that the virtual environment for orange is created with --system-site-packages, so it will have access to the installed PyQt4.
+You have to download and install it.
+If it is installed system-wide, make sure that the virtual environment for orange is created with --system-site-packages, so it will have access to the installed PyQt4.
+When PyQt4 is installed, run

+    pip install -r requirements-gui.txt

+to install the qt-based dependencies.

 To start Orange Canvas from the command line, run::